Image Slider

 The glitz and glam of the Prohibition-era-inspired cocktail bar in Kyoto, Bee's Knees.

-Aptly named Bee’s Knees after the slang for something being the best — though actually named of the Prohibition-era cocktail of the same name — this Kyoto hideaway bar is well known on Asia's 50 Best Bars list, being ranked 21st in 2020 and still making the list with a space at #75 in 2024’s rankings.
+Aptly named Bee’s Knees after the Prohibition-era cocktail, this Kyoto hideaway bar had also earned its place on Asia's 50 Best Bars list, ranking 21st in 2020 and 75th (on the extended 51-100 list) in 2024.

-Try Kyoto’s best: Kyoto soy sauce, miso, ponzu and cocktails
+Try Kyoto’s best cocktails and more: Kyoto soy sauce, miso, ponzu and cocktails

 The bartender of this unique Kyoto cocktail experience.

-This tasting adventure will take you to three of Kyoto’s most esteemed places for production.
-First, join a soy sauce and miso tasting at Sawai Shoyu Brewery and Honda Miso Honten — the latter of which has supplied miso to the Imperial Palace.
+This tasting adventure takes you to three of Kyoto’s most esteemed producers.
+Start with a soy sauce and miso tasting at Sawai Shoyu Honten and Honda Miso Honten — the latter having supplied miso to the Imperial Palace.

-Next, you’ll visit Kotaro Vinegar Shop, where you’ll get to taste and create your own ponzu sauce, even having it bottled to take home as a souvenir.
+Next, visit Kotaro no Su (vinegar shop) to taste and create your own ponzu sauce, even having it bottled to take home as a souvenir

-Finally, what you’re here for… Head to The Corner Bar for three signature cocktails that are created using the local creations of soy sauce, miso, and ponzu.
+Finally, head to The Corner Bar for three signature cocktails crafted with local soy sauce, miso, and ponzu.
 Bottoms up!

 Heading to Tokyo next?
 Sip your way through our guide to the best cocktail bars in Tokyo.